Measure Also Includes Reimbursement of Transcript Fees

 “For their sacrifice and dedication, our military deserves any advantage we can provide to encourage their education endeavors,” said DeAngelo (D-Mercer, Middlesex).
 “A simple yet meaningful action, this bill would extend a well-earned courtesy to our most honorable New Jersey citizens.”

 “Higher education costs can add up before an individual even starts class,” said Wilson (D-Camden, Gloucester).
 “For military families, the costs of college are especially burdensome.
 This legislation can relieve some of the smaller initial college expenses and extend another ‘thank you for your service.'”

-The bill now goes to the Senate for further consideration.
+The bill was released by the Assembly Appropriations Committee, and now, goes to the Assembly Speaker for further consideration.